LakshitF/pylint3-action/README.md

  It checks your Python code against style conventions using PycodeStyle

 ## Example usage
-Add the code to create a job in your Workflow inside the .github/workflows directory.
+Add the code to create a job in your Workflow inside the .github/workflows directory

 ```
 on: [push]